 - To accurately compare relative levels of signals (A/B testing)

 As you can see, there’s quite a few reasons.
 We’re going to concentrate on points 1 to 3 in this article.
-Here the meters fall into two main categories: producing an absolute metric to measure what you are doing against a standard, or providing a sense, a feedback of what’s happening as you work.
+Here the meters fall into two main categories: those that produce an absolute metric to measure what you are doing against a standard, or those that provide a sense, a feedback of what’s happening as you work.

 Digital by contrast is very well defined.
 The maximum level is 0dBFs.
 It doesn’t matter what device or process, that’s it.
 Any unlike analogue, because digital clipping is very hard ( not clipping at -0.01dBFs, full clipping at 0dBFs) it is very useful (or necessary, see streaming section below) to know what you maximum level is.
 This is the job of a peak meter.

 Peak meters are very fast and read the absolute level of the signal, so they help you know if you’ve clipped the signal digitally.
 Often they have sticky readings, so you will know the highest level reached, and also the number of samples that you have clipped.
 Some meters can estimate by how much your track will be clipped in the future (true peak meters) when your track is processed further by codecs or DACs.

 Do what??? – let me explain: The chances are that apart from cutting to CDs, your lovely PCM files will be processed further by a codec ( MP3, AAC etc) and depending on the type of codec, it will need a bit of headroom in the signal when it does the maths, and a signal that rises fast, but hits the 0dBFs maximum can cause problems for these codecs, resulting in a less than optimal conversion.
 The same thing can happen with consumer oversampling DACs (and that’s virtually every DAC out there).
 True Peak meters work out what the peak would have been if it didn’t get clipped at 0dBFs, and this true peak level is what you need to worry about.